i-silk/nyc-tree-census/README.md

 For 2015 dataset, "Sophora" species name is changed to Japanese Pagoda Tree, since there are no Sophoras in the earlier years, and Sophora Japonica is Japanese Pagoda Tree.

-The tree species in the most popular tree visualization were selected by getting the top 15 trees for the three datasets and taking their union.

 The geo json files used in the map visualizations were downloaded from  nyc data: [for borough](http://nycdata.pediacities.com/dataset/nyc-borough-boundaries) boundaries and [for zip code](http://nycdata.pediacities.com/dataset/nyc-zip-code-tabulation-areas) boundaries.